SOAR Northwest

 Join us for 6 days of rafting on the Salmon River in Idaho

 The Main Salmon River in Idaho, AKA ‘The River of No Return’: carves through the heart of Idaho Wilderness and forms the second deepest canyon in the US.
+This stretch of river is perfect for families.
 The Main Salmon River Rafting Trips boasts broad sandy beaches, Class II-IV whitewater, wildlife, canyon walls, hot springs, and history all come together to make this an outstanding river trip experience.
 The full wilderness run encompasses 80+ miles of river and drops 1200’ in elevation.
 We recommend 6 days to explore this unique river.

 A smaller, more personal trip experience on ‘The River of No Return’